+Sustainability at MetLife means living our purpose—Always with you, building a more confident future—for the long term.
+We are adapting to meet the needs of a rapidly changing world and we are strengthening our commitment to address critical challenges such as climate change, gender and racial inequity, and disadvantaged communities.
 MetLife is committed to promoting a more secure future for individuals, families, and communities around the world.
 The Company demonstrates its commitment to operating responsibly through the security MetLife provides customers, the claims MetLife pays during times of need, its activities and investments in the communities that the Company serves, and MetLife’s long-term investments in the broader economy.
-Sustainability is about managing business and responsibly delivering long-term value for all stakeholders.
+Sustainability is about managing responsibly and delivering long-term value for all stakeholders.
 For MetLife, sustainability is about achieving a positive societal impact while improving the long-term sustainability of the Company.

 MetLife’s comprehensive sustainability strategy highlights the Company’s strategic approach to monitoring and managing ESG issues.